xFrah/ACSAI-obsidian/MD VERSIONS/Machine Learning/Cross-entropy.md

 <br>

-The events that needed a lot of bits to represent, are now a lot more.
+The events that needed a lot of bits to represent, have now increased in number.

 And this is a big thing, because now the high h(x) is gonna get multiplied by the high p(x), and the cross-entropy is going to the moon.